Logo

 Sec.
 31n – School mental health and support services

 Maintains funding for this section for licensed behavioral health providers in schools.
-It also continues allowing those providers to qualify for federal Medicaid match funding.
+It also continues to allow those providers to qualify for federal Medicaid matching funds.

 Sec.
 31aa –Mental health and school safety grants

-Maintains $150 million for payments to districts for certain activities to improve the mental health of students and staff and/or to improve school safety.
-However, it removes the provision that the funding would be disbursed on a per-pupil basis to districts.
-It also requires a district to consent to a comprehensive investigation by a person or entity chosen by the Governor in the event of a mass casualty event in order to receive funds under this section.
+Allocates $321 million for per-pupil payments to districts for certain activities to improve the mental health of students and staff and/or to improve school safety.
+It adds items to the list of eligible activities. $53.5 million each is dedicated to grants for hiring School Resource Officers and grants for staff for student mental health needs.
+It requires a district to consent to a comprehensive investigation by a person or entity chosen by the Governor in the event of a mass casualty event in order to receive funds under this section.

 Secs.
 32d and 39 – Great Start Readiness Program

-Increases funding for the Great Start Readiness Program by $41.35 million and expands eligibility to all children who will be four by Sept.
+Increases funding for the Great Start Readiness Program by $28.5 million and expands eligibility to all children who will be four by Sept.
 1. However, students in low-income households must be given priority for enrollment slots.
 It moves most of the oversight, regulation and licensing from MDE to MiLEAP.
-Increases the GSRP target foundation to $10,577.
+Increases the allocation per child to $10,650 for full-day and $5,325 for part-day programs.
+Includes $10 million for GSRP start-up grants.

 Sec.
 35a – Third grade reading